Skip to Main Content

 • Estate sales

 Auctions might be held in person or online.
-They’re typically run by the sheriff or another county official, but there are also companies that specialize in auctioning real estate on behalf of banks, governments, and estates.
+They’re typically run by the sheriff or another county official, but some companies specialize in auctioning real estate on behalf of banks, governments, and estates.

 Pros and cons of buying at auction